• Home

 Council Registered: Yes - Christchurch City Council.

-Cat Friendly: TBC.
+Cat Friendly: Yes

 Child Friendly: 8 years and older.
-Wary of young children (see more below)

 Human Sociable: Yes, following slow introductions (see below)